Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 Prerequisites:

-• Java 11 or +
+- Java 11 or higher

-• IDE of your choice (recommendation: IntelliJ)
+- IDE of choice (recommendation: IntelliJ)

 Well, H2 is the way.

-These are the 2 dependencies you'll need:
+These are the 2 dependencies you will need:

 ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-hibernate-orm-panache"